SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights: Methods

 \subsubsection{Tiling}

-Typically, (e.g., \cite{HQQ, AWQ}) tiling for quantization is implemented along one dimension of the matrix that is to be quantized.
-By consequence, these tiles have \emph{rectangular} shapes; e.g., a $N \times M$ matrix tiled with tile-size $T$ would yield tiles of shape $N \times T$.
+Typically, tiling for quantization is implemented along one dimension of the matrix that is to be quantized (e.g., HQQ \cite{HQQ}, AWQ \cite{AWQ}).
+Consequently, these tiles have rectangular shapes; e.g., a $N \times M$ matrix tiled with tile size $T$ would yield tiles of shape $N \times T$.
 This could cause a problem with the dual-scale parameterization.
 Namely, the standard parameterization has $2 \times N \times M /T$ scale and shift parameters, while the dual-scaled only has $N \times M/T + M$.

-To ensure that the dual-scale parameterization has approximately the same number of additional parameters, we can use a \emph{2D} tiling that divides the $N \times M$ matrix into \emph{square} tiles, e.g., of shape $T \times T$.
-For square matrices, this yields the same number of auxiliary parameters as the single-scale + shift approach with rectangular tiling.

-Alternatively, we may use dual-scale parameterization together with a shift (as in Eq.~\ref{eq:dualshift}).
-With 1D rectangular tiling, dual-scale + shift parameterization has a small additional overhead compared to single-scale + shift parameterization; the total auxiliary parameters are $2 \times N \times M/T + M$.
+Because of this, we use dual-scale parameterization together with a shift (as in Eq.~\ref{eq:dualshift}).
+This has a small additional overhead compared to single-scale + shift parameterization; the total auxiliary parameters are $2 \times N \times M/T + M$.
+We report total memory use in all our experiments to confirm that this overhead of $M$ additional parameters is negligible.